 Step-by-step instructions offer clarity and assurance during the process:

-- Step 1 Before performing any upkeep, guarantee complete safety by shutting off the power to the furnace.
+- Ensure safety Before performing any upkeep, guarantee complete safety by shutting off the power to the furnace.
 It prevents electrical hazards and allows for secure handling of internal parts.

-- Step 2 Carefully detach the furnace’s access panel to gain visibility into the internal components.
+- Detach the access panel Carefully detach the furnace’s access panel to gain visibility into the internal components.
 Identify the faulty switch, wiring issues, or any signs of damage that may be causing the malfunction.

-- Step 4 Gently detach the faulty switch while avoiding damage to nearby components.
+- Remove the faulty switch Gently remove the switch while avoiding damage to nearby components.
 Use a dry cloth or appropriate cleaning tools to remove dust, debris, or corrosion from the installation area.

-- Step 5 Position the new switch in place, ensuring all electrical connections are properly aligned and firmly secured.
+- Install a new part Position the new switch in place, ensuring all electrical connections are properly aligned and firmly secured.
 Double-check each connection before restoring power.

 Following these steps will help maintain your operational integrity while minimizing risks during the process.